 On the other hand, the trade-off behaviours are less obvious for the BNNs trained with VI and on Fashion-MNIST.
-In particular, in plot (b) of Figure \ref{fig:bayesmnist} we find that, similarly to the deterministic case, also for BNNs trained with VI, robustness seems to have a negative correlation with accuracy.
-Furthermore, for VI we observe that there is some trend dealing with the size of the model, but we only observe this in the case of VI trained on MNIST where it can be seen that model robustness may increase as the width of the layers increases, but this can also lead to poor robustness (which may be indicative of mode collapse).
+In particular, in plot (b) of Figure \ref{fig:bayesmnist} we find that, similarly to the deterministic case, also for BNNs trained with VI, robustness seems to have a negative correlation with accuracy, albeit less marked than for SGD.
+Furthermore, { similarly than for HMC, we also observe that for VI the robustness of the BNNs tend to increase with the width of the network.
+However, the trend is less clear compared to the HMC case.
+This can be linked to the fact that VI is known to often under-approximate uncertainty \citep{rasmussen2006gaussian}, which may lead to posterior with excessively small variance, thus behaving similarly to a deterministic NN. } { We should also emphasize that experimental results in this paper have been performed with Bayes by backprop \cite{blundell2015weight}.
+However, approximate Bayesian inference techniques for deep learning is an active area of research, including recent developments, e.g., SWAG \citep{maddox2019simple} or Noisy Adam \citep{zhang2018noisy}, such developments could, in principle, lead to a behaviour closer to that exhibited by HMC.}